 Youth Formation Activities

-St. Paul’s High School Youth Group, for 8th through 12th graders, gathers on scheduled Sundays at 5:00 PM.
-The focus is to build community through our curriculum, Reform, outreach, activities with the Lansing Area Episcopal Projects Youth Group, participation in Diocesan activities and just plain fun.
-Call Karen Lewis+ at 517-482-9454 for additional information.
+St. Paul’s High School Youth Group, for 8th through 12th graders, gathers on the 2nd and 4th Sundays at 9:45 am.
+The focus is to build community through our curriculum, outreach, the participation in Diocesan activities and just plain fun.

 Where is God in this story?
 This is a powerful question for God’s children of all ages.
 Can the literature of childhood help us communicate the Christian faith?
 Absolutely!
 Children’s literature is one vehicle that transmits our understanding and insights from one generation to the next.
 Religion is the story of our spiritual quest.
 It is a journey.
 We need to illustrate the meaning with new stories about the human condition, about the way life is lived, can be lived, and should be lived.